 Whether you are seeking to upskill your team, enhance productivity or foster a culture of continuous learning, we can deliver customised training programmes designed to meet your specific needs.
 If you have an enquiry, you can complete the in-house form and our training team will be in touch with next steps.

-Partner, Taylor Wessing
+Senior Counsel, Taylor Wessing

-She specialises in advising on the use of technology within the financial services sector, including outsourcing as well as operational and ICT resilience.
-This includes advising on regulatory requirements alongside commercial and contractual arrangements for the implementation of technologies such as SaaS and cloud computing.
-Her clients comprise regulated firms and technology companies across the UK and EU.
+Clare Reynolds is a Senior Counsel at technology-focused law firm Taylor Wessing in London, advising on FinTech and financial services matters.
+She specialises in advising on the use of technology in the financial services sector, including outsourcing, operational resilience, and ICT resilience.
+This includes advising on regulatory requirements as well as commercial and contractual arrangements for the deployment of technology such as SaaS and cloud computing.
+Her clients are regulated firms and technology companies in the UK and EU.
+She has spent time on secondment at a leading payments firm and a global technology business, so she understands the need for practical advice.

 This workshop is perfect for: